StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 3. The game should be short and require no additional equipment beyond a mobile phone, making it an effective learning tool that can be utilized during a university lecture or when students have limited time.

 The evaluation process uses a mix of methods and is divided into two parts: the first part evaluates the learning outcome of the game, while the second part evaluates the interactive system and the game experience.
-The evaluation of the learning outcome is based on a Pre-Post tests methodology, while the evaluation of the interactive system and game experience are based on questionnaires and a focus group.
+The evaluation of the learning outcome is based on a Pre-Post Tests methodology, while the evaluation of the interactive system and game experience are based on questionnaires and a focus group.
 To evaluate the application as an interactive system used the _System Usability Scale_ questionnaire, while to evaluate the game experience we used the shortened version of the _Game User Experience Satisfaction Scale_ questionnaire, the _GUESS-18_.

 In addition to the aforementioned objectives, evaluating the application as an interactive system and as a game will allow us to determine whether the GBL mechanisms and elements we have incorporated into the game, namely: